mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 5. #### Communications

     We send periodic messages to help you get the most from your Firefox Account.
-You may receive these in-product or to your Firefox Account email address; they cover onboarding, different Firefox Account services, and related offers and surveys.
-To opt-out, click the link at the bottom of our emails.
+You may receive these in-product or to the address you signed-up with; they cover onboarding, different Firefox Account services, and related offers and surveys.
+You may also choose to receive other types of email messages.

+    You can change your email subscriptions with Mozilla from our emails (click the link at the bottom) or from the browser (visit Firefox / Preferences / Sync / Manage Account / Email Preferences).

     We may also send you important account information such as updates to legal or privacy terms, or security messages like password resets, email verification, and linked devices.
 These are necessary to our services and cannot be unsubscribed from.
 You can contact Mozilla at _Mozilla Corporation Attn: Mozilla – Legal Notices 331 E. Evelyn Ave., Mountain View, CA 94041 or legal-notices@mozilla.com_